zankia/damas-core/1-Installation.md

 * `https`: specify a certificate and enable TLS
 * `db`: which Database Management System to use.
 Available values: `debug`, `mongodb`
 * `mongodb`: MongoDB options.
 Keep the default values to use a database located on the same machine
-* `fileSystem`: path to the file repository root from which the files are indexed from
 * `extensions`: modules list to extend the core.
 See the [[Extensions]] page for more details about the available extensions.

 ### Enable User Authentication